jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 ##### Disclaimer: The configurations and suggestions provided are for informational purposes only and are used at your own risk.
 I am not liable for any damage, data loss, or security issues resulting from their implementation.
 Please note that I am not affiliated with OPNsense or Porkbun in any way.

-Porkbun updated thier API URL but the ddclient plugin has not been updated yet.
-People have suggesting using the caddy plugin since it has updated its Porkbun parts but I didn't feel like changing yet.
-So, until the plugin is updated, you can update the `ddclient` perl script yourself at `/usr/local/sbin/ddclient`!
+Porkbun updated thier API URL but the ddclient plugin had not been updated yet.
+People had suggested using the caddy plugin since it has updated its Porkbun parts but I didn't feel like changing yet.
+So, until the plugin is updated fully, you can update the `ddclient` perl script yourself.

 Updating the API URL was pretty simple.
 The next problem was the ddclient plugin Porkbun code was using incorrect **editByNameType** URI endpoints (newest docs here: `https://porkbun.com/api/json/v3/documentation`).
 I'm not sure if Porkbun's API call formating was changed at some point but there's lots of threads online about this plugin's issues handling Porkbun subdomains before the URL change.
-I don't know.
+The proper fix will should use the `on-root-domain` config from the original script but I havent had time for that yet.

-Here's an example of a correctly formatted `retrieveByNameType` API Endpoint:
+A correctly formatted `retrieveByNameType` API Endpoint:
 `/api/json/v3/dns/retrieveByNameType/domain.com/A/subdomain`

 **Note:** Multiple subdomains are simply stacked.
 For exmaple, the URI Endpoint for host: `sub2.sub1.domain.com` would be: